The loaves below are predominantly wheat-based but occasionally have a touch of rye, spelt or other flours as specified in the descriptions.

 Our signature loaf – it is made with 80% white wheat flour, 10% wholewheat and 10% whole rye.
 The wholewheat and rye contribute heaps of flavour and this classic sourdough works really well for all occasions!

-Pain de Campagne (French Country Sourdough) – Hearty country bread with a chewy flavoursome crust.
+Pain de Campagne is a style of French Country Sourdough.
+It is a hearty country bread with a chewy flavoursome crust.
 Made with a rye sourdough starter which gives it a lovely acetic tang.
 This is one of THE classic sourdough loaves!
 A great all rounder – perfect for sandwiches, toast or with cheese!

 This is a variation on the Pain de Campagne for which I won a Silver Medal at the 2018 Scottish Bread Championships!

 It is a Scottish twist on a French classic using the wonderful Scottish Rouge d’Ecosse heritage wholemeal flour which has been recently rescued from a seed bank and brought back into cultivation – you can read more about this in the page on heritage grains.